hmcontroller/ControlDemonstrator/README.md

-# ControlDemonstrator
+# microRay

-The Control Demonstrator is used to measure and regulate.
+The microRay is used to measure and regulate.